 social health

-The way of life is formed by the society or group in which the person lives.
+Lifestyle is shaped by the society or group in which a person lives.
 Therefore, the formation of a healthy lifestyle is primarily an educational task.
-The program highlightsthe main components of a healthy lifestyle:
+The program highlightsmain components of a healthy lifestyle:

 1.favorable social environment;